 “What’s up with the earth?”
 Children book (2012 - 2014)

 Bayer Thai distributed 35,000 copies of “What’s Up with the Earth?” to Children Foundation for nationwide distribution to children in remote schools.
-Bayer’s children book in Thai version has been published with hope that Thai children will find the book a creative, fun and interesting way to learn about the causes of climate change and how they can take steps every day to help mitigate the effects of climate change.
+Bayer’s children book in Thai version was also produced with an aim to encourage Thai children to learn more about the causes of climate change and how they can take steps every day to help mitigate the effects of climate change. .
 Moreover, Bayer Thai also coordinated with Tungmahamek School and Piboon Prachabarn School to support the environmental education for children in Thailand.

-Bayer Thai has a highly concern about the quality of life in the nearby communities.
+Bayer Thai had a high concern about the quality of life in the nearby communities.
 To fulfill this goal, Bayer Teacher Voluntary Project was initiated to encourage the employees to be voluntary teachers in order to support and to leverage the quality of academic in the neighborhood schools.